 Part I details taxable interest earned.
 Part II pertains to ordinary dividends.

 It can be helpful to use the form to tally up your interest and dividends for reporting on Form 1040, even if you're not required to file the form with your tax return.

 The Additional Medicare Surcharge

-Dividend income can also prompt the Additional Medicare Tax which has been in place since the 2013 tax year.
+Dividend income can also prompt the Additional Medicare Tax.
+This tax has been in place since the 2013 tax year.
 It's in addition to any income tax you might pay on your dividends.

 You must pay 0.9% of your net investment income toward this Medicare tax if you're married filing jointly and your modified adjusted gross income (MAGI) is $250,000 or more.
 You must pay it if you're married filing separately and your MAGI is more than $125,000.
 The income threshold for all other taxpayers is $200,000.

 The Net Investment Income Tax